Noise

 Affected buildings resp. parcels

 The following map section provides an overview of the noise pollution situation.
-Detailed information can be viewed by appointment at the Office for the Environment.
+Detailed information can be viewed by appointment at the Office of Environmental Protection.

 Noise pollution cadastre Heliport Balzers (simplified representation)